 One Woman's Mission to Bring Film Production to Rockaway, Queens

-It's been a while since I shared an industry interview, but I think this latest talk is worth the wait.
-Last week I had the opportunity to sit down and talk with Claudia Bloom, the owner, and principal of Rock Locations one of New York City's top location agencies based out of Rockaway, Queens.
-Claudia and I enjoyed a wide-ranging conversation covering our mutual experiences living and surfing in Venice Beach, her career as a Hollywood actor, the reasons behind her moving back East, and the exciting growth of the filming location market in New York City and the outer boroughs.
+It's been a while since we here at Giggster shared an industry interview, but this latest talk is worth the wait.
+Last week we had the opportunity to sit down and talk with Claudia Bloom, the owner, and principal of Rock Locations one of New York City's top location agencies based out of Rockaway, Queens.
+Claudia and Reagan ,from our team, enjoyed a wide-ranging conversation covering our mutual experiences living and surfing in Venice Beach, her career as a Hollywood actor, the reasons behind her moving back East, and the exciting growth of the filming location market in New York City and the outer boroughs.

 Below is an excerpt of our 2-hour long conversation: